mnit-rtmc/iris/docs/web_ui.md

 - [ ] Integrate leaflet map
 - [ ] Connect to honeybee for SSE
 - [ ] UI for DMS viewing / control
+- [ ] Generate DMS previews and insert into img element using data URI

 [earthwyrm]: https://github.com/DougLau/earthwyrm